-Also, as some point the skate punk/pop punk bands began to sing about the things that Blink sing about – relationships, growing up, going to parties – rather than, you know, overthrowing the political establishment or what have you.
+Also, at some point, the skate punk/pop punk bands began to sing about the things that Blink sing about – relationships, growing up, going to parties – rather than, you know, overthrowing the political establishment or what have you.
 Both Hoppus and Delonge are reasonably decent lyricists and both have a reasonably good sense of melody.
 Their songs would be better if they either decided to play them as if they were actually punk songs or if they stopped whining.
+One or the other.

 The record is extremely slick, which is the other thing that completely obliterates the idea that his band is a punk band.
 This is a polished pop product and, with the benefit of hindsight, it’s fairly easy to understand why it was so damn successful.
 It is catchy, it is in turns (reasonably) funny and earnest, and it is super accessible and safe.
 (Think about what punk music is and then think about those things.
 How are they compatible beyond catchiness and earnestness?)